zenodo/zenodo/INSTALL.rst

 3.6.
 Initial data
 ~~~~~~~~~~~~~~~~~

-Once you have everything installed you can create database and populate it
+Once you have everything installed you can create the database and populate it
 with initial data.

 .. code-block:: console